Towards an experimentally feasible controlled-phase gate on two blockaded Rydberg atoms: Controlled phase gate

 \subsection{Gate operation in outline}

-There are two critical elements that allow us to sythesise the gate with our system.
+There are two critical elements that allow us to synthesise the gate with our system.
 The first is the blockade mechanism, which prevents excitation to the doubly-excited $\ket{rr}$ state (where we have used the shorthand notation $\ket{r}\otimes\ket{r} = \ket{rr}$ for the tensor product of the state of the two atoms, which will used throughout).
 This avoids unwanted mechanical effects stemming from the strong interaction of the two Rydberg atoms, as well as reducing the time spent in the Rydberg state, which is subject to loss.
 The second crucial aspect is the super-radiant enhancement of excitation from $\ket{gg}$ as compared with the states $\ket{ge}$ and $\ket{eg}$.
+In other words the Rabi frequency of this transition is enhanced by a factor $\sqrt{2}$, see Fig.~\ref{fig:level_scheme_2atom}.
 This results in a higher rate of phase accumulation on the $\ket{gg}$ state during excitation in comparison to $\ket{ge}$ and $\ket{eg}$.
-By carefully choosing the excitation profile of the incident lasers, we can control these two different accumulated phases to produce the \textsc{CZ} gate.
+By carefully choosing the excitation profile of the incident lasers, we can control these two different accumulated phases to produce the \textsc{cz} gate.